What to Do in Barcelona When it Rains

 3. Dive into Barcelona’s History

-4. Embrace the Indoor Sports and Entertainment
+4. To the unremarkable indoors, especially the Indoor Sports and Entertainment activities.

 Conclusion